kaleman18/reading-notes/code-102/read06.md

 ## What does it mean to declare a variable?

+use const and let to declare a variable.

 Creating a variable in JavaScript is called "declaring" a variable.

-You declare a JavaScript variable with the var or the let keyword:
+You declare a JavaScript variable with the const or the let keyword:

-*var carName;*
+*const carName;*

 or: